Self-Dual Gauge Theory from the Top Down: Two-Loop Amplitude Computations on Flat Space

 If $\mrm{F}_K$ denotes the fundamental of $\mf{sp}(K)$ and $\mrm{F}_R$ that of $\mf{sl}(R)$, the relevant matter content consists of bifundamental matter in $\mrm{F}_K\otimes(\mrm{F}_R\oplus\mrm{F}_R^\vee)$.
 (Matter uncharged under $\mf{sl}(R)$ will not be relevant for this computation).
 From the point of view of the $\mf{sl}(R)$ gauge theory, this is self-dual gauge theory with $N_f = 2K$ (because $\mrm{F}_K$ is of dimension $2K$).

-We will compute all of the the two-loop all $+$ amplitudes in the $\mf{sp}(K)\oplus\mf{sl}(R)$ gauge theory with the following features: \begin{enumerate} \item All the external gluons are in $\mf{sp}(K)$. \item There is a single $\mf{sl}(R)$ gauge theory propagator. \end{enumerate} At four points, there is only one Feynman diagram contributing to the amplitude; it is depicted in Figure \ref{fig:twoloop}.
+We will compute all of the the two-loop all $+$ amplitudes in the $\mf{sp}(K)\oplus\mf{sl}(R)$ gauge theory with the following features: \begin{enumerate} \item All the external gluons are in $\mf{sp}(K)$. \item There is a single $\mf{sl}(R)$ gauge theory propagator. \end{enumerate} At four-points, there is only one Feynman diagram contributing to the amplitude; it is depicted in Fig. \ref{fig:twoloop}.
 All diagrams contributing to this amplitude are planar.